 Step back in time to a colonial era with a visit to this traditional Barbados plantation great house.

 Discover the history of the 3rd oldest Parliament in the Commonwealth and the contributions made to Barbados by our National Heroes.

 Housed in a restored eighteenth century building, Arlington House is an interactive three-story museum that is both educational and engaging.

 Tracing the Jewish heritage of Barbados dating back to 1628.
 Located next to the oldest continually operating synagogue in the Western hemisphere.

 Tyrol Cot Heritage Village

-Comprised of a historic Palladian-style home, and a modern "Heritage Village" with local crafts and a restaurant.
+Comprised of a historic Palladian-style home, and a modern "Heritage Village" with local crafts.